The Bread and Butter of Life

 time to take a minute out for training.
 Keep the dog

-guessing about what commands and in what order you
+guessing about what instructions and in what order you

 will request today.
 Keep this a fun, quality time